josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 This is exactly the same as before but in this case we are going to create a new index named `vs_dotProduct` for creating a similarity dotProduct vector search index in our Atlas Cluster.

-> Please note that an M0 Free tier cluster would only us to create a maximum of **3 indexes**.
+> Please note that an M0 Free tier cluster would only allow us to create a maximum of **3 indexes**.
 {: .prompt-warning}

-### 5 - Create a Atlas Search index in your Atlas Cluster.
+### 5 - Create an Atlas Search index in your Atlas Cluster.

 This project will also allow us to create an [Atlas Search Index](https://www.mongodb.com/docs/atlas/atlas-search/create-index/) to compare results.
-Thus, we can use the same input query to evaluate the results using an Vector Search Index vs an Atlas Search Index.
+Thus, we can use the same input query to evaluate the results using a Vector Search Index vs an Atlas Search Index.

-The overall logic is very similar to what we have defined and used before except that the body of the `POST` request is sligthly different:
+The overall logic is very similar to what we have defined and used before except that the body of the `POST` request is slightly different:

 ```js
 createIndex(namespace, '', false)